RiyadhKh4n/cmarket/README.md

 * ## Purpose

     The primary purpose of the website is for the website owner to sell cryptocurrency related merchandise online.

 * ## Aims

+    To provide users an intuative e-commerce experience where cryptocurrency enthusiasts can go to browse and purchase crypto-related accessories and clothing items

 * ## Users's Goals:
     - Buy crypto-related clothing online